microfossil/particle-classification-examples/README.md

 This repository contains some Jupyter notebooks and python scripts to demonstrate training using the MISO library.
 They can be used as a base for writing your own scripts.

+## Documentation

+In-depth documentation covering installing software, creating a training set, configuring a network, and performing training is described [here.](https://particle-classification.readthedocs.io/en/latest/)

-## Tutorial
+## Google Colab

+We recommend starting by reading the documentation, but if you want to jump straight in, please follow out tutorial in Google Colab.

 Google Colab is a free online service for running python scripts and training neural networks using the Tensorflow library.

-We have created a tutorial in the form of a Jupyter notebook for Google Colab that takes you step-by-step through training a network wiht MISO.
-Running the notebook and training is done online on the Google Colab website, and thus you do not need your own powerful computer.
+We have created a tutorial Jupyter notebook for Google Colab that takes you step-by-step through training a network wiht MISO.
+Running the notebook and training is done online, and therefore you do not need your own GPU.

 If you don't have a Google account already, please sign up, then [click here to open the notebook in Google Colab](https://colab.research.google.com/github/microfossil/particle-classification-examples/blob/master/image_classification_with_miso_tutorial.ipynb)

+For experienced users, there is a slimmed down notebook without the tutorial clutter [here.](https://colab.research.google.com/github/microfossil/particle-classification-examples/blob/master/image_classification_with_miso_quick.ipynb)